 The Jomtien Beach is located about 2kms from the centre of Pattaya.
 This beach and the surrounding area is ever popular among swimmers and water sports enthusiasts because of its long straight coastline and because there are fewer boats anchored in the area.
 There are many top quality hotels, condominium complexes, guest houses and restaurants.
 There is a wealth of deckchair vendors so you can sit and have a bite to eat and cold beverage.
 Water sports available along Jomtien Beach include; windsurfing, jet skiing, parasailing, banana boating, kite surfing and water skiing.

-Jomtien Beach is a 7km long strip of white sand and the longest beach in Chonburi province.
+Jomtien Beach is longest beach in Chonburi province.
 The beach is quieter than Pattaya beach so if you are looking for somewhere slightly more relaxing this is the place for you.

 Situated in a tranquil little bay between Pattaya and Jomtien is Pattayas Cosy Beach.
 Nestled at the bottom of a small cliff, Pattaya’s Cosy Beach is accessible via steps down the cliff side.
 If you are visiting Pattaya Cosy Beach for the first time you could easily drive past it without noticing, just keep an eye open for the neatly manicured gardens on the cliff top, they directly overlook the Beach.